-That’s the question posed by Connie P., an AWAI member from Michigan.
+That’s the question posed by Connie P., from Grand Rapids, Michigan.

-“As a decently educated, busy parent and community volunteer trying to build a new career, I cannot, do not, and would not invest the amount of time in reading sales letters that often come to resemble written ‘infomercials,’ whether via Internet or direct mail.
+“As a decently educated busy parent and community volunteer trying to build a new career, I cannot, do not, and would not invest the amount of time in reading sales letters that often come to resemble written ‘infomercials,’ whether via internet or direct mail.
+Only for this copywriting program do I suffer through as many as I do.
 MORE and more people must share this same perspective in dealing with increasing competition for our attention in this era of the ‘information availability’ explosion.

 Let me explain.

-There are two kinds of information products sold by posted mail or email: need-to-know products and want-to-know products.
-The need-to-know products include information about food, clothing, fertilizer (for gardeners), auto parts (for mechanics), labor law case analyses (for labor law lawyers), etc.
+There are two kinds of information products that can be sold by mail (posted mail or email): need-to-know products and want-to-know products.
+The need-to-know products would include information about food, clothing, fertilizer (for gardeners), auto parts (for mechanics), labor law case analyses (for labor law lawyers), etc.

-The want-to-know products include just about everything Early to Rise (an e-letter I started years ago) sells: how-to information on becoming healthier, wealthier, and wiser.
+The want-to-know products would include how-to information on becoming healthier, wealthier, and wiser.

 Do you see the difference?

-People don’t actually need another book, newsletter, or DVD collection on negotiating or investing.
-But when a good copywriter gets finished talking to them (via a long sales letter), they think they do.
+People don’t actually need another book or newsletter on negotiating or investing.
+But, when a good copywriter gets finished talking to them (via a long sales letter), they think they do.

-It’s counterintuitive, but it’s true.
-When it comes to want-to-know products, longer letters usually work better than shorter ones.
-That’s always been true and it’s still true today — even with email sales letters.
+It’s counterintuitive, but it’s true: When it comes to want-to-know products, longer letters usually work better than shorter ones.
+That has always been true, and it’s still true today — even with email or web sales letters.

-You base your feeling on logic and your own experience as a consumer.
+The feeling you have is based on logic and your own experience as a consumer.
 You are very busy.
 You don’t have time to read long letters.
 You throw most of them in the trash or delete them.
-You are annoyed by all this long copy.
-So if you hate long copy so much, doesn’t everybody?
+Like Tim Ferriss, you are annoyed by all this long copy.
+So, if you hate long copy so much, doesn’t everybody?

 I have personally overseen at least a hundred long copy vs. shorter copy tests.
 When the leads were the same, the long copy always did better.

-When I asked three of the top copywriters working today, “How long was your best-selling sales letter?”, here were their responses:
+Here’s what three of the top copywriters working today said when asked, “How long was your best-selling sales letter?”

-John Forde: “My most successful promo this year, measured in subscriptions sold, clocked in at 32 pages.
-And this, by the way, is a promo I actually wrote seven years ago, and have been revising and updating ever since.
+John Forde said: “My most successful promo this year, measured in subscriptions sold, clocked in at 32 pages.
+And this, by the way, is a promo I actually wrote seven years ago and have been revising and updating ever since.
 It’s added thousands of readers to a resource-investing newsletter, and it’s made me a pile of cash.
-I have a 24-pager that’s done about $1.3 million.
+I have a 24-pager that’s done about $1.3 million since the start of 2008.
 This one, I probably could have written shorter, but not by much.”